bryanesmith/kubernetes-experiments/1-csi-secrets/README.md

-# Access AWS S3 and Secrets Manager from EKS using IRSA and CSI Driver
+# Access AWS S3 and Secrets Manager from EKS using IRSA and Secrets Store CSI Driver

 ## Goal

-Setup an EKS cluster, and demonstrate access to S3 using IRSA as well as mount secrets from Secrets Manager using CSI Driver
+1. Demonstrate access to S3 using IRSA from EKS
+2. Mount secrets from Secrets Manager in an EKS pod using [AWS Secrets Manager Secret Store CSI Driver](https://github.com/aws/secrets-store-csi-driver-provider-aws)

 ## Technology
 * aws (CLI)